zak-schlemmer/robot/README.md

 ## docker-compose based local development ##

-This project allows you to both easily manage all your local development.
+This project allows you to easily manage all your local development.

 You can create new projects from templates, that can be saved to seperate repositories.